-ON THE RISE In five years, Drinkard has guided the Rebels to five straight postseason appearances, as the Rebels participated in the NCAA East Regional in 2009, the Central Regional in 2010, and the East Regional in 2011, 2012 and 2013.
+ON THE RISE In seven years, Drinkard has guided the Rebels to five straight postseason appearances, as the Rebels participated in the NCAA East Regional in 2009, the Central Regional in 2010, the East Regional in 2011, the Central Regional in 2012 and the East Regional in 2013.

 In the 2011-12 season, the Rebels boasted an individual winner, as Natalie Gleadall captured the Cougar Classic, and qualified for the NCAA East Regional.
 Four members of the team were named NGCA All-American Scholar-Athletes, and the Rebels tied with South Carolina for the most selections in the SEC.